Some think sending emails out is an outdated strategy for reaching potential customers. The numbers say otherwise.

 - Text CTAs: Use bold or underlined text to make it stand out, and keep the message short and action-oriented, such as “Download Now” or “Claim Your Free Trial.”

 The visuals in your email can make or break the clickthrough rate.
 Emails with images have a 42% higher clickthrough rate than those without one.
 When adding images, use high-quality images relevant to your message.
+Remember to ensure that all your visuals are rendered properly in different email clients.
+You can always take advantage of a professional email coding service, and experienced designers and developers will follow your brand’s style and requests.
 The goal is to convey your brand’s personality.

 Here are some tips for improving the visuals in your email: